 When you are buying or selling a property your conveyancing solicitor might suggest taking out indemnity insurance.
 But what is indemnity insurance, does it represent value for money, and - before you spend hundreds of pounds - do you really need it?

 What is indemnity insurance?

 Indemnity insurance is a protection policy sometimes purchased during housing transactions.
-For a one-off payment you get a policy that covers the cost implications of a third party making a claim against any defects with the property you are about to buy.
+For a one-off payment, you get a policy that covers the cost implications of a third party making a claim against any defects with the property you are about to buy.

 In other words, an indemnity insurance policy protects you from a specific potential problem with a property that could cost you in the future.
-For example, if you are buying a property and the seller can’t provide a building regulation certificate then your conveyancing solicitor might suggest taking out an indemnity policy to cover potential costs.
+For example, if you are buying a property and the seller can’t provide a building regulation certificate, then your conveyancing solicitor might suggest taking out an indemnity policy to cover potential costs.
 This will then cover any costs in the future if your local authority pursues a claim because you don’t have the certificate.

 However, it is important to note that indemnity insurance will not over the cost to repair or replace something.
 For example, if there was a policy in place because you didn’t have the installation certificate for a boiler it wouldn’t cover repair or replacement of the boiler.
-For this reason, it is always important to have the property surveyed and installations checked by a competent contractor.
+For this reason, it is always important when you are buying to have the property surveyed and installations checked by a competent contractor.